bivor-adrito/nodejs_season_3/readme.md

     - One Vendor Marketplace
     Features
-        1. There will be two types of users
+        1. There will be two types of users [DONE]
             a.
 Admin
             b.
 Customer

         - Admins will be able to do the followings
-            1. Admin will be able to create a product
+            1. Admin will be able to create a product [DONE]
-            2. Admin will be able to upload an image on the product
+            2. Admin will be able to upload an image on the product [DONE]
             3. Admin will be able to update a product
             4. Admin will be able to see all the products
             5. Admin will be able to see a specific product